harshilkandoi/report-submission-template/Report (Week 4).md

 </p>

-This figure shows the rough dimention of graviational water vorex for the plant.
-Due to spiral structure water starts spining as enters from inlet.
-This type of setup is efficient for axial hydro plant.
+This figure shows the rough dimension of the gravitational water vortex for the plant.
+Due to the spiral structure, water starts spinning as it enters the inlet.
+This type of setup is efficient for the axial hydro plant.
 ![Generator Flow](https://i.imgur.com/l2aSLEK.png)

 <figcaption align = "center"><b>Fig.4 - Dimenstions of Gravitational Water Vortex</b></figcaption>

 </p>

-This figure shows connections of various subsystem of the plant along with wire ratings.
+This figure shows connections of the various subsystem of the plant along with wire ratings.
 ![Circuit Diagram](https://i.imgur.com/PhWuSBU.jpg)

 <figcaption align = "center"><b>Fig.5 - Circuit Diagram of System</b></figcaption>